-b.
-Fill in the blanks of the sentence, to complete the interpretation of the p-value.
-The p-value of is the probability of observing assuming .

-- 10. If the difference in means was larger (more different than 0), how would this impact the size of the p-value? - 11.
+- a.
+Record your estimated p-value. - Fill in the blanks of the sentence, to complete the interpretation of the p-value.
+The p-value of is the probability of observing assuming - 10.
+If the difference in means were larger (more different than 0), how would this impact the size of the p-value? - 11.
 How would increasing the sample size (all else remaining the same) change the p-value?
 Why? - 12.
-How would increasing the standard deviation of the annual growth measurements for both sugar maple and black cherry (all else remaining the same) change the p-value?
+How would increasing the standard deviations of the annual growth measurements for both sugar maple and black cherry (all else remaining the same) change the p-value?
 Why?